-The 2005 Bonds are limited obligations of the Corporation.
+The 2006 Bonds are limited obligations of the Corporation.
 The Corporation has no taxing power.

-The 2005 Bonds do not constitute a debt, liability or obligation, or a pledge of the full faith and credit or the taxing power, of the State of South Carolina or any of its agencies or political subdivisions.
-The 2005 Bonds are limited obligations payable from collections on a pool of student loans originated under the Federal Family Education Loan Program, a debt service reserve fund and other moneys and investments pledged to The Bank of New York, as trustee.
+The 2006 Bonds do not constitute a debt, liability or obligation, or a pledge of the full faith and credit or the taxing power, of the State of South Carolina or any of its agencies or political subdivisions.
+The 2006 Series A-1 Bonds and 2006 Series A-2 Bonds (collectively, the "2006 Bonds") are limited obligations payable from collections on a pool of student loans originated under the Federal Family Education Loan Program, a debt service reserve fund and other moneys and investments pledged to Wells Fargo Bank, N.A., as trustee.